marcelpetersen/mobil/wunder_collections/_apps/ubiq-fleet-efficiency.md

   app), Predictive Charging (StreetCrowd app) and Dynamic Pricing ---</p>"
 screenshot_details:
 - screenshot: "/uploads/2020/09/21/usp-1-resized-sam-hargreaves.png"
-  title: Leverage the power of the crowd to exploit the full potential of your fleet.
+  title: Leverage the power of the crowd to exploit the full potential of your fleet
   screenshot_description: "Ubiq created StreetCrowd: Allowing citizens to contribute
     hands-on to the future of shared mobility.
 Through StreetCrowd, Ubiq matches vehicles requiring repositioning, or charging, with crowd users, allowing shared mobility